Pain-free after surgery? Oh yeah, it could happen! It happened to me! OK, it was dental surgery; but, surgery is

 Post-surgical fever, blood poisoning, septicemia.
 They will try to give you antibiotics but I’ll take Pyrogen 200C or 1M, thank you very much!

 Depression after surgery.
 Also, very similar to Calendula and Staphysagria–very painful lacerated wounds, worse touch!
 Also, puncture wounds, animal bites, injuries to fingers and toes, spinal tap headaches, tetanus, injury to spine, injuries to nerves, neuritis, shooting pains, injuries to brain and spinal cord, concussion, excessive painfulness, gunshot wounds, give for pain after surgery, hard to distinguish from Calendula; so, give both of them.
 Inability to stoop or walk after fall on the coccyx bone.
 (Boy, do I know about that!)
 Now, here’s an interesting story.
 I had a dental surgery not too long ago, and I took my trusty Arnica 10M and nothing much happened!
 I wasn’t sure what to do or why Arnica wasn’t working; so, I took Hypericum 200C, and all the pain went away!
 So, you just never really know, do you?
 That’s why you don’t go into surgery with just one remedy.

 Black and blue marks from IV needles.
 Pain from IV needles.
 Bed sores.
 Puncture wounds, animal bites, insect bites–especially mosquitoes; give before and after vaccinations—Ledum 30C.
 I think it was my friend Lynda who told me that a surgeon told her mother that if she didn’t agree to a vaccination, she couldn’t have her surgery!
 Holy cow!
 What is this, blackmail?
 Extortion?
 I’ve never heard of such a thing!
 But if it ever happens to you, Ledum before, and Ledum after.
 Yeesh!

-Also known as Cinchona bark or Peruvian bark.
+Also known as Cinchona.
+I know, a bit confusing that it has two different names!
 Think of China for post-operative gas pains.
 Also for ailments after gallbladder surgery.

 Surgical shock from blood loss.
 Prostration, extreme exhaustion or shock after surgery.
 Bone pains.